 It can be hard to find the right balance when you’re choosing conservatory flooring.
 This is where LVT flooring comes in.

 With LVT, you can combine the outstanding durability of tiles with a warmer underfoot.
 Not only that, but it’s also easy to clean and there is a vast range of designs to choose from.
 It has some of the most coveted aspects when looking at the best flooring for conservatory design.
 You could opt for LVT which has the appearance of solid wood or tiles, or design a unique pattern to transform your living space.
 Good quality LVT will have a high stone content making it resistant to expansion and shrinkage in hot and cold weather.
+We recommend using a glue down LVT such as Luvanto Design or Design Herringbone.

 THINGS TO CONSIDER WHEN CHOOSING A FLOOR FOR YOUR CONSERVATORY